 When you get a bladder infection, it leads to cystitis, which is when your bladder swells and gets irritated.
 That’s what causes the symptoms.
-A bladder the most common type of urinary tract infection (UTI).
+A bladder infection is the most common type of urinary tract infection (UTI).

 Here are the parts of your urinary tract and what they do:

 - Your kidneys clean waste from your blood and make pee.

 - Your ureters are thin tubes, one for each kidney, that carry pee to your bladder.

 - Your bladder stores pee.

 - Your urethra carries pee from the bladder to outside your body.

 Women get bladder infections much more than men do.
 Usually, the infections are more annoying than they are serious, and antibiotics are the treatment.
 But they can travel up the ureters to the kidneys and cause more severe problems, so it’s important to treat them right away.

 The main culprits are bacteria, usually E. coli.
 These bacteria live on your skin and in your intestines and most of the time, they’re not a problem.
 Everyone has them.
 But if they get into the urethra, they can end up in the bladder and cause an infection.

 Bladder infections are more common in women than men for several reasons.

 A woman’s urethra is shorter than a man’s, and it’s close to the vagina and anus, where bacteria live.
 Having sex, wiping from back to front after you go to the bathroom, putting in a tampon, and using a diaphragm for birth control are all ways bacteria can get in.